golemfactory/golem-docs/src/pages/docs/providers/provider-uninstall.md

 {% docnavigation title="See also" %}

-- If you are looking for intructions for Providers see [here](/docs/creators/javascript/examples/tools/requestor-uninstall).
+- If you are looking for intructions for Requestors see [here](/docs/creators/javascript/examples/tools/requestor-uninstall).

 {% /docnavigation %}